161chihuahuas/dusk/howto.md

 ### Installation

+#### Quick Setup

 The simplest way to install dusk is running the install script from the console on a Debian-based system.
-Using [Tails](https://tails.net/)) with persistence on a USB or inside a virtual machine on any operating system is recommended.
+Using [Tails](https://tails.net/) with persistence on a USB or inside a virtual machine on any operating system is recommended for additional security, but not required.

 ```
 curl -o- https://rundusk.org/install.sh | bash